Show me your mad face! Now act surprised!

 I think helping my kids identify emotions on the faces of people they see will also assist them with understanding the emotions of their friends, teachers, parents and themselves.With all this emphasis on understanding emotions from facial expressions, I thought it would be fun to put together a little funny faces flip book with a variety of facial features and see what kind of stories my kids could tell me about the faces they created.

 Flip book supplies

-Making your own funny faces flip book couldn’t be easier — all you need is some cardstock, scissors, a glue stick, hole punch, markers, 3 or 6 binder rings, a piece of cardboard (for the back) and some facial parts (eyes, noses, mouths).
+Making your own funny faces flip book couldn’t be easier — all you need is some cardstock, scissors, a glue stick, a single hole punch, markers, 3 ring binder or 6 binder rings (recommended), a piece of cardboard (for the back) and some facial parts (eyes, noses, mouths).
 I used letter-sized white cardstock, cut in half width-wise and then again in thirds.

 For the face parts, you have all kinds of options: (1) Cut them out of magazines (older kids can do this on their own); (2) Use stickers, googly eyes or foam face parts from your local craft store; (3) Print out stock photos of faces from the internet; (4) Draw your own; (5) Use your own photos your kids and family members; or (6) Use our free printable of a few face parts (download the PDF here).